-For commercial real estate professionals, insurance providers, and service providers of all kinds, commercial real estate analysis is a major step in identifying the right property owners to connect with.
+For brokers, investors, insurance providers, service providers, and on, commercial real estate analysis is a major step in identifying the right property owners to connect with.

 How to Find Recently Sold Commercial Properties

 For service providers, insurance providers, and other CRE professionals looking for recent buyers/sellers, it’s important to have the right information and tools in place to generate leads.

 In the past, finding information on recently sold commercial properties was fairly difficult.

 The best option would have been to visit local county offices to gain access to public property records and take note of recent changes in ownership.